The Bankrate promise

 From time to time, some of the top American Express credit cards come with 0 percent intro APR offers on balance transfers or purchases for a limited time, which can help you save money and pay down debt faster.
 But how do you complete an American Express balance transfer?

 How to do a balance transfer with American Express

-If you already have an American Express credit card and are within the introductory APR period, you can move onto the next step.
-However, note that the introductory APR period starts from the day you open your account, not on the date you actually transfer a balance.
+If you already have an eligible American Express card and are within the introductory APR period — which typically lasts for the first 60 days after opening your account — you can begin transferring a balance to your card.
+However, note that the introductory APR period starts from the day you open your account, not on the date you transfer a balance.

-From there, you’ll click on “Transfer Balances.”
+- From there, you’ll click on “Transfer Balances.”

-Next steps: What to know after completing a balance transfer with American Express
+What to know after completing a balance transfer with American Express

-Once you have initiated your balance transfer, you still need to track the process from start to finish.
-Here are the steps you should take to ensure your balance transfer goes off without a hitch:
+Once you have initiated your balance transfer, you’ll still need to track the process from start to finish.
+To ensure your balance transfer goes off without a hitch, be sure to: